sathomas/jsDataV.is/src/text/ch4/03-graphs.md

               "Max Roach"
             ]
           },{
-            album: "The Best of the Hot Five & Hot Seven Recordings",
+            album: "The Best of the Hot Five...",
             musicians: [
               "Lil Hardin Armstrong",
               "Louis Armstrong",